deafri/MAST-MATPOWEROPF/readme.txt

 run_single_opf is the previous script to build the mpc but with the renewables removed and the power generated is slotted in as negative demand in their respective bus

 run_single_opf_keepRE is where the mpc file is built with renewable generators based on the bus file used in the MAST program

+HourlyLMP.rar contains the full result on the 5bus system and has the plotting scripts that